Last Updated on May 17, 2023 by Matt

 Convenience features

-While some features, like the motor of the wheels, simply have to be present on a scooter, other features are mostly put there for a more convenient ride.
+While some features, like the motor of the wheels, simply have to be present on a scooter, other features are mostly there for a more convenient experience.

 Portability

-Portability is a vague term that signals how easy it is to carry the scooter around when you can’t ride it using the motor.
-This can happen surprisingly often: when the battery runs out, when you meet stairs, when you hop on public transport, etc…
+Portability is a rather vague term that signals how easy it is to carry the scooter around when you can’t ride it using the motor.
+This can happen surprisingly often: when the battery runs out, when you have to take your scooter up some stairs, when you hop on public transport, etc…

-There are two things that mainly contribute to a scooter’s portability: its weight, and its size, or rather its dimensions when it’s both folded and unfolded.
+Two things mainly contribute to a scooter’s portability: its weight, and its dimensions, or rather its size (folded size matters more, since portability matters more when the scooter is folded).

 The most portable scooters in the world, those that you can walk around with, have a portability index of above 85.
-What makes them special is they are both very light (15-20 kg), and have narrow designs (usually a folded width of no more than 30 cm).
+What makes them special is they are both very light (15-20 kg) and have small folded dimensions (usually a folded width of no more than 12 in / 30 cm).

 Stem